A pdf download of this document is available here.

 We collect and use personal information to provide, improve and personalise our services, maintain and update our records, assess employee or volunteer applications and respond to your queries or concerns.

-Without your personal information, we may not be able to communicate with you or respond to your enquiries.
+Without your personal information, we may not be able to provide services or resources to you, communicate with you or respond to your enquiries.

 Some of the functions and services relating to the purpose for which you have provided personal information may be outsourced to third party external service providers.
 When we contract external services providers, we may provide them with your personal information, but only to the extent required for them to fulfil that contract.

 You have a right to access your personal information, subject to exceptions allowed by law.
-If you would like to do so, please let us know.
+If you would like to do so, please contact us via the details provided below.
 You may be required to put your request in writing for security reasons.
 The Fathering Project reserves the right to charge a fee for searching for, and providing access to, your information on a per request basis.